FlexMeasures/flexmeasures/documentation/configuration.rst

 Token for accessing the DarkSky weather forecasting service.

-.. note:: DarkSky will be soon (Aug 1, 2021) become non-public, so thay are not giving out new tokens.
-We'll use another service soon, `see this issue <https://github.com/SeitaBV/flexmeasures/issues/3>`_.
+.. note:: DarkSky will soon become non-public (Aug 1, 2021), so they are not giving out new tokens.
+          We'll use another service soon (`see this issue <https://github.com/SeitaBV/flexmeasures/issues/3>`_).
           This is unfortunate.
-In the meantime, if you can't find anybody lending their token, you can add weather forecasts to the FlexMeasures database yourself.
+          In the meantime, if you can't find anybody lending their token, consider posting weather forecasts to the FlexMeasures database yourself.

 Default: ``None``